JoyeZLearning/MaDiNet/README.md

-## MaDiNet: Mamba Diffusion Network for SAR Target Detection (IEEE TCVST 2025)
+## MaDiNet: Mamba Diffusion Network for SAR Target Detection (IEEE TCSVT 2025)

 👑**MaDiNet is the first work to integrate Gamma distribution into diffusion model with Mamba for SAR target detection.**